Huntsville Construction Accident Lawyers, Alabama

 At Martin & Helms, we are dedicated to making the process of pursuing a workplace injury claim less stressful for our clients.
 They have already sustained an injury at work, now our Huntsville construction accident lawyers are here to fight for justice on their behalf.
 You are welcome to schedule a free consultation to discuss your injury case, and you never have to pay attorney fees until we have recovered compensation for you.

 While construction workers account for about 4% of the workforce in the U.S., nearly 21% of all workplace deaths were in the construction industry per the Bureau of Labor Statistics (BLS).
-The Occupational Safety and Health Administration (OSHA) reports that out of 4,674 worker fatalities in private industry in 2017, 971, or 20.7% were in the construction industry.
-The top four injuries in the construction industry have been ominously dubbed the, “fatal four,” because eliminating these four types of construction accidents would save 582 American workers’ lives each year:
+The Occupational Safety and Health Administration (OSHA) reports that out of 4,674 worker fatalities in private industry in 2017, 20.7% (971) were in the construction industry.
+The top four injuries in the construction industry have been ominously dubbed the, "fatal four," because eliminating these four types of construction accidents would save 582 American workers' lives each year:

 OSHA maintains a list of the 10 most commonly cited safety violations each year.
 These accidents can occur in the construction industry and throughout general industry.
 Examples of OSHA-required safety measures, which if not followed can lead to workplace accidents, include:

 Construction industry workers face safety hazards every day on the job.
 Some of the injuries that result from constructions accidents include:

 What are the options for recovering compensation for workplace injuries?

 If you work for an employer who is required to carry workers’ compensation, and you are a regular employee (as opposed to a contractor) you may be eligible to file a workers’ compensation claim if you were injured in a construction accident at work.